TheD3adline/2d-Arrays-For-And-Coordinates/README.md

 that I still ran into issues to make proper sense of it all when working on the Conway's Game Of Life workshop that is part of the programmieren-starten.de curriculum.
-I understand it properly now and will add it to my little cheat sheet, can't wait to work with 3d or even 4d arrays so my brain gets fried again then hahaha.
+I understand it properly now and will add it to my little cheat sheet, can't wait to work with 3d or even 4d arrays so my brain gets fried completely anew hahaha.